 What I do:

 I truly love creating, talking about, and getting into the problem-solving details around the frameworks of efficient operational structures.
 I’m an operations wonk to the core, though I spent a long time as a CEO so I get that side of the coin, too.
-I look at a company as its own entity, what it appears to be and do, then evaluate what roles need to exist, define who does what, push back on any customization of people-to-roles, and make sure that there is always focus on the human impact to the bottom-line, which is how you can ensure the sustainable impact of your company.
+I look at a company as its own entity, what it appears to be and do, evaluate what roles need to exist, define who does what, push back on any customization of people-to-roles, and make sure that there is always focus on the human impact to the bottom-line, since that is how you can ensure the sustainable impact of your company.
 Here’s my current bio and contact info.